twynsicle/ti-fastbuild/README.md

 * Only supports windows
 * Add the android build-tools to your path - C:\Users\{user.name}\AppData\Local\Android\Sdk\build-tools\27.0.3
 * Debug builds require Titanium 7
-* Runs builds via `appc run` this might require you to register your apps guid if you haven't already.
+* By default runs builds via `ti build` if you use `appc run` there is an option in the settting menu to customize this

 ## Features